-The one-half ounce gold medallion released for the fourth year of the American Arts Commemorative Series features sculptor Alexander Calder.
+The one-half ounce gold medallion released for the fourth year of the American Arts Commemorative Series features sculptor Alexander Calder (Buy on eBay).
 His artistic works include sculptures, theatrical productions, monumental works, painting, and jewelry.
 He was the creator of the mobile, a moving sculpture made with delicately balanced or suspended shapes.

 The obverse design of the medallion features a left facing three quarters profile portrait of the sculptor with a broad smile and affable expression.
 On the reverse is the image of one of his kinetic sculpture creations with a representation of his signature.
 The inscriptions on the obverse read “United States of America” and “Alexander Calder” with the date “1983”.
 The reverse inscriptions are “American Arts Commemorative Series” and “One Half Ounce Gold”.